frederic-perez/AmE-dictionary/data/dictionary.md

 __cerebral__ _adj_ :two::mega: /suh-REE-brul/ __1__ Of or relating to the brain or intellect. _The study is on the cerebral functions of infants._ __2__ Primarily intellectual in nature. _The movie is a cerebral thriller that rewards the viewer’s careful attention with intricate plot turns._
 __cerebrate__ _v_ (usually facetious) To use the mind; think; ponder; consider.
 __certainly__ _adv_
-__cerulean<sup>1</sup>__ _adj_ :four: /suh-ROO-lee-un/ Of a deep somewhat purplish blue color similar to that of a clear October sky. _Cerulean basins and Marco Polo blue lips and splash fights._ _The painting depicts autumnal trees bordering a cerulean lake._
+__cerulean<sup>1</sup>__ _adj_ :five: /suh-ROO-lee-un/ /suh-ROO-lee-uhn/ Sky blue.
+Of a deep somewhat purplish blue color similar to that of a clear October sky. _Cerulean basins and Marco Polo blue lips and splash fights._ _The painting depicts autumnal trees bordering a cerulean lake._
 __cerulean<sup>2</sup>__ _n_ :two: A light shade of blue.
 __cerumen__ _n_ A soft yellow wax secreted by glands in the ear canal. _Syn_ earwax _A buildup of cerumen was irritating Billy’s ear, so his mother gently cleaned the area with a cotton swab._
 __cesarean<sup>1</sup>__ _adj_